 Sam Riordan (Asa Germann): Super-strength

 Even for Supes, Sam is super-strong.
 He’s exhibited Hulk-like levels of jumping ability, can rip humans apart with his bare hands, and punch through walls.
-He’s also a little unhinged and can see people as felt, Muppets-style puppets, though it’s unclear whether that’s tied to his powers.
+He’s also a little unhinged and can see people as felt, Muppets-style puppets, though as we discover in Season 2, that’s not tied to his powers — he just has mental health issues.

 Luke Riordan/Golden Boy (Patrick Schwarzenegger): Pyrokineses